wehappit/nsequence/README.md

 - `iter_limit`: The maximum number of iterations for the search (ignored if `inversion_technic` is True).
 - `prefer_left_term`: Preference for the left term in case of equidistant terms.

+### `nearest_term_index`
+Finds the index of the nearest term to a given value in the sequence

+#### Parameters
+- `term_neighbor`: The value to find the nearest sequence term to.
+- `inversion_technic`: Whether to use the inversion technique for finding the nearest term.
+- `starting_position`: The starting position for the iterative search (ignored if `inversion_technic` is True).
+- `iter_limit`: The maximum number of iterations for the search (ignored if `inversion_technic` is True).
+- `prefer_left_term`: Preference for the left term in case of equidistant terms.

+### `nearest_term`
+Retrieves the term in the sequence that is nearest to a specified value.

+#### Parameters
+- `term_neighbor`: The value to find the nearest sequence term for.
+- `inversion_technic`: Whether to use the inversion technique for finding the nearest term.
+- `starting_position`: The starting position for the iterative search (ignored if `inversion_technic` is True).
+- `iter_limit`: The maximum number of iterations for the search (ignored if `inversion_technic` is True).
+- `prefer_left_term`: Preference for the left term in case of equidistant terms.

 ### `terms_between_terms`
-Returns a list of sequence terms located between two given terms, inclusive.
+Compute a list of sequence terms located between two given terms, inclusive.

 #### Parameters
 - `term1`: The first term.
 - `term2`: The second term.

 ### `sum_up_to_nth_term`
 Calculate the sum of the sequence up to the nth term.

 #### Parameters
 - `n`: The position up to which the sum is to be calculated.
 Must be a positive integer.
--

 ### `index_of_term`
 Returns the sum of the sequence up to the nth term.